Best Resveratrol Supplement

 How we evaluated resveratrol supplements

-To evaluate and compare the top resveratrol on the market, we applied a small set of criteria that we believe would matter most to potential consumers.
+To evaluate and compare the top resveratrol products on the market, we applied a small set of criteria that we believe would matter most to potential consumers.
 These include effectiveness, cost, safety, and convenience.

-While there are numerous caveats regarding resveratrol’s potential efficacy (which we’ll get into in more depth below), it’s still the most important thing to consider, and it bore the most weight in our comparisons.
+While there are numerous caveats regarding resveratrol’s potential efficacy (which we’ll get into in more depth below), effectiveness is still the most important thing to consider, and it bore the most weight in our comparisons.
 Cost came after that, as the prices of these supplements can vary widely.
 Safety was a little less of a concern considering the low occurrence of adverse reactions in resveratrol studies, but certain things still influence that and are worth exploring.
 Finally, we’ll discuss convenience, which involves everything from the design of a company’s website to the method of delivery (capsules, powder, etc.).

 Let’s examine these criteria more closely.